mzdaniel/loadconfig/docs/intermediate.rst

 Now that we have a good overview of the different pieces, lets put them together.
 We have built enough knowledge to fully understand our magical loadconfig program on the :ref:`examples <examples>` chapter.
+More advanced material can also be found in :ref:`advanced tutorial`.